The determining role of covariances in large networks of stochastic neurons: A second-order solution to the moment closure problem

 It is worth noting the following result about the case where all covariances are zero.

-\begin{proposition} The domain \(\mathscr{D} \defeq (0,1)^{2n} \times \{0\}^{n(2n+1)}\), where \(\C{AA}[JK] = \C{RR}[JK] = \C{AR}[JK] = 0\) for all \(J, K \in \mathscr{P}\), is invariant under the flow of the dynamical system given in \eqref{eq.DS}. \end{proposition}
+\begin{proposition} The domain \(\mathscr{D} \defeq (0,1)^{2n} \times \{0\}^{n(2n+1)}\), where \(\C{AA}[JK] = \C{RR}[JK] = \C{AR}[JK] = 0\) for all \(J, K \in \mathscr{P}\), is invariant under the flow of the dynamical system given in \cref{eq.DS}. \end{proposition}

 \begin{proof} If \(\C{AA}[JK] = \C{RR}[JK] = \C{AR}[JK] = 0\) for all \(J, K \in \mathscr{P}\), then all other covariances are zero as well.
-It is then clear from the definition of the functions \(H_J\) and from \eqref{eq.DS} that \(\dC{AA}[JK] = \dC{RR}[JK] = \dC{AR}[JK] = 0\).
+It is then clear from the definition of the functions \(H_J\) and from \cref{eq.DS} that \(\dC{AA}[JK] = \dC{RR}[JK] = \dC{AR}[JK] = 0\).
 Hence, on the domain \(\mathscr{D}\), the vector field corresponding to the dynamical system is parallel to \(\mathscr{D}\), which implies its invariance. \end{proof}

 Proposition~\ref{prop.zerocov} has an important consequence, since by Theorem~\ref{thm.GJ.main}, \(G_J(\E{B}[J], 0) = F_{\theta_J}(\E{B}[J])\).
-Indeed, it follows that if all covariances are forced to zero, the system reduces to the mean-field system given in \eqref{eq.meanfield}.
-This shows that we can see the mean-field system as a subsystem of that given in \eqref{eq.DS}.
-Since this mean-field system can be seen as an extension of Wilson--Cowan's system \cite{painchaud_beyond_2022}, this means that our second-order system is also an extension of Wilson--Cowan's.
+Indeed, it follows that if all covariances are forced to zero, the system reduces to the mean-field system given in \cref{eq.meanfield}.
+This shows that we can see the mean-field system as a subsystem of that given in \cref{eq.DS}.
+In particular, any steady state of the mean-field system is also a steady state of the second-order model in which all covariances are zero.
+Moreover, since the mean-field system can be seen as an extension of Wilson--Cowan's system \parencite{painchaud_beyond_2022}, this means that our second-order system is also an extension of Wilson--Cowan's.